zulip/zulip/templates/zerver/help/import-from-gitter.md

   `{github_username}@users.noreply.github.com`.

-  Since one cannot receive email at those noreply email addresses, imported users will need to use GitHub authentication to login to Zulip and will be unable to receive email notifications until they [change their Zulip email address](/help/change-your-email-address).
+  Since one cannot receive email at those noreply email addresses, imported users will need to use GitHub authentication to log in to Zulip and will be unable to receive email notifications until they [change their Zulip email address](/help/change-your-email-address).